 The health transition in a century of political upheaval: the case of the Baltic countries

-The modern history of the three Baltic countries of Estonia, Latvia and Lithuania has been profoundly marked by war and political upheaval.
+The modern history of the three Baltic countries of Estonia, Latvia and Lithuania has been profoundly marked by war and political upheaval: annexation by the Russian Empire, independence after the First World War, forced integration into the USSR, renewed independence after the collapse of the Communist regime, and finally admission to the European Union.
 Analysing changes in life expectancy in these countries over the last century, Jacques Vallin, Domantas Jasilionis and France Meslé examine the scars left behind by these disruptive historical events.

-from 1995, after regaining independence and then entering the European Union, that these countries were able to implement policies that produced a sustained increase in life expectancy and a convergence towards western European standards.
+It was only from 1995, in the context of independence, and preceding their accession to the European Union, that these countries were able to implement policies that produced a sustained increase in life expectancy and a convergence towards western European standards.